prometheus-operator/website/content/docs/prologue/quick-start.md

 # Create the namespace and CRDs, and then wait for them to be availble before creating the remaining resources
 kubectl create -f manifests/setup

-# Wait until CRD "servicemonitors" was created.
+# Wait until the "servicemonitors" CRD is created.
 The message "No resources found" means success in this context.
 until kubectl get servicemonitors --all-namespaces ; do date; sleep 1; echo ""; done

 kubectl create -f manifests/